English-speaking world: Majority English-speaking countries

 English is the primary natively spoken language in several countries and territories.
 Five of the largest of these are sometimes described as the "core Anglosphere"; they are the United Kingdom, the United States, Australia, Canada, and New Zealand.

-The term "Anglosphere" can sometimes be extended to include other countries and territories where English or an English Creole language is also the primary native language and English is the primary language of government and education, such as Ireland, Gibraltar, and the Commonwealth Caribbean.
+The term "Anglosphere" can also depending on situation be extended to include other countries and territories where English or an English Creole language is also the primary native language and English is the primary language of government and education, such as Ireland, Gibraltar, and the Commonwealth Caribbean.

 While English is also spoken by a majority of people as a second language in a handful of countries such as Denmark, the Netherlands, Norway and Sweden, these countries are not considered part of the English-speaking world as the language is still viewed primarily as a foreign tongue and does not serve an important cultural role in society.

 Countries and territories

 English is an official language (de facto or de jure) of the following countries and territories.